swan-io/docs/MIGRATION-MANIFEST.md

 - Retrofit Payments' empty-header badge tables during DOC-1881 (§4 reference tables).
 - `_shared/partials/_transaction-statuses.mdx` now has a single consumer (`payments/concepts/transactions/statuses.mdx`) after the Accounts duplicate render was removed — retier during DOC-1881.
 - Convert PVID/QES regional prose lists to the Expert-style country matrix during the identity-methods September edit (deferred 13 August 2026).
+- Refresh or retire the local `~/Documents/api-reference` clone: its 22 May 2026 snapshot lags far beyond its date (entire March-beta onboarding API absent).
+Superseded as fast path by the GQL MCP (§10) — keep only if offline grep is still wanted.
+- Capital-deposits guides hub: the three summary sections (update amount, update company, cancel) each render the same prereq partial as their leaf guide plus a one-line effect summary — deliberate dual-consumption, but first candidate for trimming if the hub is ever flagged as long (noted 13 August 2026).
+- Onboarding requirements pages: `title` ("Requirements and fields") ≠ H1 ("Company/Individual onboarding requirements") — harmonize per the memberships precedent (title == H1, 13 August 2026) whichever way the team prefers.
 - **Public onboarding links create/update split (18 June 2026 changelog, FRONT-1910):** Dashboard > Onboarding > Public links now has separate toggles for creating and updating accounts.
 Not yet reflected anywhere in the migrated tree — the onboarding hub links section (`accounts/guides/onboarding/index.mdx`), the `_public-onboarding-links.mdx` partial, and the create `from-the-dashboard` guides all predate the split (checked 13 August 2026).
 Internal review of FRONT-1910 (Nicolas Moreau) also flagged that the update-mode Dashboard wording lacks the data-exposure warning create mode has, and that the docs "Learn more" target should clarify it.
 Fold into the DOC-1879 Accounts content pass or the fork-alignment sweep below.
 Note the update mode is a *setting* in the Dashboard, but updating still happens via API or the shared onboarding link — there is deliberately no Dashboard UI for editing onboarding fields, so the update guides stay API-only.
 - **Old onboarding API retirement (end of September 2026):** everything below retires with the previous onboarding mutations and queries.
 Per §10 freshness rules, confirm the removal actually shipped before deleting anything — deploys slip.
 The full list (inventoried 13 August 2026):
   - `accounts/guides/onboarding/migrate-api.mdx` — the migration guide itself; retarget its inbound entry in `redirects.js` when it goes.